DBC-SF/mentorship-wiki/sessions.md

 It is your responsibility to ensure your session does not exceed these limits.
 Any work outside these limits will not be deemed billable hours.

 - **Maximum of 5 Mentors** can book after hours sessions each day.
+- **Maximum of 5 Hours Per Days** Unless a specific waiver is granted by the Mentor Coordinator.
 - **Maximum of 20 hours** per week for each Mentor.
 - There is also a weekly maximum for all Mentors see the [FAQ](faq.md).